DauletBai/qar-mvp/docs/peripherals/uart.md

 - When auto-direction is enabled (`RS485_CTRL[0]=1`), `rs485_de` mirrors TX activity and `rs485_re` deasserts during transmit to protect the half-duplex bus.
 Manual mode exposes DE/RE bits directly, plus optional polarity inversion.
 - The aggregated UART interrupt is OR-ed into the core’s external interrupt path; clear conditions by writing `IRQ_STATUS`.
 - CTRL[5] switches the peripheral into LIN mode: `LIN_CMD[0]` emits a programmable break (`LIN_CTRL` bit periods) and latches `STATUS[7]`/`IRQ_STATUS[4]`, while the receiver flags the same bits when it observes a long-low pulse on RX.
 Firmware clears the condition via `LIN_CMD[1]`.
 Whenever a break is detected, the RX FIFO is flushed to guarantee the next bytes belong to the new header.
 - In LIN mode, firmware can arm header capture via `LIN_CMD[2]` (or rely on automatic arm on detected breaks).
 Arming also clears the RX FIFO and forces the receiver to wait for the mandatory break delimiter before accepting the next start bit.
-The subsequent Sync/ID bytes are latched into `LIN_HEADER`, `STATUS[8]` indicates validity, `STATUS[9]` reports a sync mismatch, and `IRQ_STATUS[5]` can wake the CPU to supply or consume payload data.
+The subsequent Sync/ID bytes are latched into `LIN_HEADER`, `STATUS[8]` indicates validity, `STATUS[9]` reports a sync mismatch, and `IRQ_STATUS[5]` can wake the CPU to supply or consume payload data. `LIN_CMD[3]` further automates the master role: it issues a break and transmits the Sync/ID bytes using the value written to `LIN_TX_ID`, freeing firmware from byte-by-byte bit-banging.
+After the header completes the CPU only needs to provide the data payload.

 ## HAL
 See `devkit/hal/uart.h` for the updated HAL which exposes configuration helpers for baud, parity, idle detection, interrupts, and RS-485 direction control.
 The `devkit/examples/uart_rs485.qar` firmware (run via `scripts/run_uart.sh`) demonstrates a full Modbus-friendly loopback: it enables parity, transmits two bytes, waits for auto-looped RX data, and stores an idle-gap interrupt snapshot in DMEM for the regression testbench.